eugenius1/eugenius1.github.io/_posts/2021-04-05-i-built-a-tool-to-use-instagrams-unofficial-apis.md

 #### Maximum list sizes

-One thing I wondered was the maximum list sizes of followings and followers that can be retrieved.
+One thing I wondered about was the maximum list sizes of followings and followers that can be retrieved.
 So I pretended to be [Cristiano Ronaldo](https://www.instagram.com/cristiano/) with 274 million followers!
 I then got another `429 Too Many Requests` error.
 The lists are paginated with up to 50 accounts per page (not always 50 in reality)